-Jordan Pickford to face no further action after Virgil van Dijk challenge
+Jordan Pickford to face no further action after Virgil Van Dijk challenge

 By PA Staff

-Everton keeper Jordan Pickford will face no further action over the challenge which left Liverpool defender Virgil van Dijk facing knee surgery.
+Everton goalkeeper Jordan Pickford will face no further action over his challenge on Virgil Van Dijk but has been targeted on social media in messages that are being investigated by Merseyside Police.

-The PA news agency understands the England international will escape punishment as the incident during Saturday’s 2-2 derby draw at Goodison Park was seen by the match officials.
+The PA news agency understands the England international will escape punishment for his tackle during Saturday’s 2-2 derby draw that left Van Dijk needing knee surgery because the incident was seen by the match officials.

 Under the Football Association’s disciplinary rules, retrospective action can be taken if an incident was either not seen at the time or when it was reviewed by VAR.